-- 1. Turn off any equipment connected to the projector. - 2.
+- Turn off any equipment connected to the projector. - 2.
 Press the Off button on the remote control, or press the Power button on the projector twice. - 3.
-Let the projector cool down for about 30 seconds. - 4.
-When the ^Φ power light stops flashing and stays on, turn off the projector's power switch on the back.
+When the $\circlearrowleft$ power light stops flashing orange and stays on, turn off the projector's power switch on the back.